DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react.md

    ```

    - Verify the file is in .gitignore
-   - Ensure dotenv is configured (Create React App includes this by default)
+   - Ensure Create React App can read the variable
    - Test that `process.env.REACT_APP_DEVCYCLE_CLIENT_SDK_KEY` is accessible
      </success_path>

 3. **If environment file creation fails:**
    <fallback_path>
-   Ask the user: "I'm unable to create/modify environment files.
-Please choose:
-   **Option A: Temporary hardcoding for testing**
+   **Temporary hardcoding for testing**
-   - I will add the SDK key directly in code with clear TODO comments
+   - Add the SDK key directly in code with clear TODO comments
    - This is suitable for local testing only
-   - You MUST replace this before committing or deploying
+   - Provide the user guidance that they MUST replace this before committing or deploying
-   **Option B: Manual setup**
-   - I will provide you with the SDK key value
-   - I will give you step-by-step instructions for setting it up
-   - You will configure the environment variable yourself"
-   Based on their response:
-   - Option A → Add key with `// TODO: Replace with environment variable before production`
-   - Option B → Provide key and detailed setup instructions
      </fallback_path>
      </decision_tree>

 ## Installation Steps

-### Step 1: Install the DevCycle React SDK
+### Step 1: Install DevCycle React SDK

 ```bash
 # Using npm